Ingo Appelt (comedian)

-Ingo Appelt (born 20 April 1967, in Essen) is a German comedian.
+Ingo Appelt (born 20 April 1967) is a German comedian.

 Life

+Appelt was born in Essen.
 His stepfather was German football player Günter Fürhoff.
 Appelt lived during his childhood in Würzburg.
 He works as a comedian on German television.
 Appelt worked in different German comedyshows, for example in 7 Tage, 7 Köpfe, Freitag Nacht News, in RTL Samstag Nacht or in Quatsch Comedy Club on television broadcaster ProSieben.
 Appelt is member of German party Social Democratic Party of Germany.

-With his wife Sonia Appelt lives in Berlin.
+He currently lives with his wife Sonia Appelt in Berlin.